agodunov/smarfor-icl/README.md

 # STOCK MARKET FORECASTING

-This small educational project was created during my studies of [ML/AI at Imperial College Business School](https://www.imperial.ac.uk/business-school/executive-education/technology-analytics-data-science/professional-certificate-machine-learning-and-artificial-intelligence-programme/online//).
+This small educational project was created during my studies in [ML/AI at Imperial College Business School](https://www.imperial.ac.uk/business-school/executive-education/technology-analytics-data-science/professional-certificate-machine-learning-and-artificial-intelligence-programme/online//).

 I was free to choose any task where I could demonstrate the material I had learned using real data.
 The availability of verified data for the stock market and economy, as well as the fact that I had once done a similar study about 20 years ago, predetermined my choice.